Williams: Texas A&M's absence from NCAA men's basketball tournament 'defies logic'

 Texas A&M men’s basketball coach Buzz Williams had been notably silent after Selection Sunday revealed no room for the Aggies in the NCAA tournament field.

-From the time he set foot back in Aggieland until A&M began its pregame routine for the National Invitation Tournament first-round matchup with Alcorn State, Williams crunched data and gathered his thoughts on the process by which the Aggies were excluded from the field of 68, he said.
+From the time he set foot back in Aggieland until A&M began its pregame routine for the National Invitation Tournament first-round matchup with Alcorn State, Williams crunched data and gathered his thoughts on the process by which the Aggies were excluded from the field of 68, he said Tuesday.

 Sitting with his head lowered toward a piece of paper on the table in front of him, Williams delivered an eight-minute, emotion-filled statement after the Aggies’ first NIT win on why it “defied logic” that A&M did not earn an at-large bid into the NCAA tournament.